hapax/hapax.github.io/research.md

 At the moment, I'm thinking about various aspects of *boundary conformal field theories (BCFTs)* and their holographic duals.
-See the lay and technical summaries below for more.
+See the lay and technical summaries below for more details.

 #### Lay summary